-19. How to Argue Against Conservative Economics
+9. How to Argue Against Right-Wing Economics

 American markets are not, and never were, free of government influence.
 Just open up the business page of any major newspaper and look for yourself.
 One company seeks to change a law or regulation to its benefit.
 Another receives a tax abatement from local government.
 A manufacturer threatens to move overseas unless government provides a subsidy.
 The Fed increases or decreases the prime rate, affecting everyone’s ability to borrow.